GAM-63 RASCAL: Design

+A cut-away view of the GAM-63 Rascal missile as of September 1956.

 The RASCAL's forward section was interchangeable for different targets.
 Using this capability the RASCAL could be equipped with nuclear, biological, chemical, blast, or incendiary warheads.
 The requirements for biological and chemical warheads were dropped at the end of 1953.
 On 5 December 1949, requirements for the RASCAL called for a nuclear warhead weighing between 3000 lb and 5000 lb.
 The RASCAL warhead compartment accommodated a cylinder 3.8 ft in diameter and 6.25 ft in length.
 The USAF also wanted the ability to use the RASCAL as a standard gravity bomb if the missile could not be readied for launch.

 In January 1950, Bell began to study what nuclear warheads were available for RASCAL.
 The W-5 nuclear warhead was initially considered.
 On 20 August 1950 the Special Weapons Development Board (SWDB) authorized a W-5/RASCAL integration effort.
 The Atomic Energy Commission (AEC) was responsible for developing the fuzing system for the RASCAL warhead.
 No provision was made for surface burst at this time.
 In April 1952 fuze development was shifted to Bell which resulted because it was USAF policy to make airframe contractors responsible for nuclear weapons fuzing since this system needed to be integrated with the missile's guidance system.
 Bell developed two complete fuzing systems, airburst or surface burst.
 Then in March 1956 the W-5/RASCAL program was canceled.

 In July 1955, the W-27 nuclear warhead was considered as a replacement for the W-5 for the RASCAL.
 USAF requirements for the W-27 called for a 2,800 lb (1,300 kg) nuclear warhead with either electronic countermeasures equipment, infrared countermeasures equipment, or extra fuel to increase the range of the RASCAL.
 A design for the adaption kit between the W-27 and the RASCAL was completed in January 1957 before the RASCAL was canceled.